DeepLink-org/transformers/docs/source/en/tasks/semantic_segmentation.md

 ## Evaluate

 Including a metric during training is often helpful for evaluating your model's performance.
-You can quickly load an evaluation method with the 🤗 [Evaluate](https://huggingface.co/docs/evaluate/index) library.
+You can quickly load a evaluation method with the 🤗 [Evaluate](https://huggingface.co/docs/evaluate/index) library.
 For this task, load the [mean Intersection over Union](https://huggingface.co/spaces/evaluate-metric/accuracy) (IoU) metric (see the 🤗 Evaluate [quick tour](https://huggingface.co/docs/evaluate/a_quick_tour) to learn more about how to load and compute a metric):

 ```py
 >>> import evaluate